pipefunc/pipefunc/docs/source/concepts/mcp.md

 # MCP Server Integration

 The {func}`~pipefunc.mcp.build_mcp_server` function exposes PipeFunc pipelines as [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers.
-This allows AI assistants to execute your computational workflows as tools.
+This allows AI agents and assistants to use your computational workflows as tools.

 The server automatically extracts your pipeline's type annotations and docstrings to generate:
 - **Pydantic models** for input validation (from type hints)